Abdillahi Deria: Biography

+The British administration proposed that the British Somaliland protectorate be reconstituted into a tribal kingdom similar to the Gulf monarchies, with Abdillahi recognized as the Sultan, however Abdillahi rejected the idea.

+Abdulqadir, the Sultan’s son, who supported this plan, was deeply disappointed by his father's rejection of the proposal.
+That day, he vowed to leave the country and not return to Somaliland as long as his father Sultan Abdillahi, his brother Rashid Sultan Abdillahi, and his sister Sahra Sultan Abdillahi were alive.

+He was granted permanent residency in Kuwait and did not return to Somaliland until after his brother Sultan Rashid—who was the last surviving family member—passed away and was succeeded in the sultanate by him.

 Somali National League

 Sultan Abdillahi was a vehement anti-colonialist and was a prominent member of the Somali National League the dominant party in the protectorate.
 He directly encouraged agitation and petitions by local British Somaliland communities to file with authorities.
-He would soon become the Secretary General of the party and one of its critical tasks was resolving the Haud dispute.
+He would soon become the secretary general of the party and one of its critical tasks was resolving the Haud dispute.